palantir/atlasdb/docs/source/configuration/index.rst

 `AtlasDbConfig.java <https://github.com/palantir/atlasdb/blob/develop/atlasdb-config/src/main/java/com/palantir/atlasdb/config/AtlasDbConfig.java>`__.

 A second root configuration block, denoted ``atlasdb-runtime``, can be specified for live-reloadable configs.
-Parameters related to :ref:`Sweep <sweep>` can be specified there and will be live-reloaded as the sweep runs.
+Parameters related to :ref:`Sweep <sweep>` can be specified there and will be reloaded in each sweep run.
 For a full list of the configurations available at this block, see `AtlasDbRuntimeConfig.java <https://github.com/palantir/atlasdb/blob/develop/atlasdb-config/src/main/java/com/palantir/atlasdb/config/AtlasDbRuntimeConfig.java>`__.